bearinsun/type-fast/README.md

 ## Disclaimer

-This is my first React project.
-If you have any suggestions for features, recommendations for code changes/best practices, or notice any bugs, please open an issue.
+This was my first React project and as such does not completely follow React best practices.
+Comments on features, changes, best practices, or bugs?
+Open an issue!